B59-CloudDevOps/learn-terraform/README.md

     1) We will maintain all the child modules in a separate repo ( tf-module-app/ : backend module)
     2) Root module in a separate repo  (expense-terraform/: root module)

+# expense-terraform

+This is the root module for the expense-app infrastructure

+Code Style:
+    1) terraform fmt --recursive
+    2) terraform validate  ( This validates whether your code is valid or not )

+> Make sure to create an ami in your account using this as image "DevOps-LabImage-RHEL9" as the base image
+Steps:
+    1) Create machine using this lab image "DevOps-LabImage-RHEL9"
+    2) Install ansible on this instance "pip3.11 install ansible -y"
+    3) Create AMI "b59-learning-ami-with-ansible" ( use this going forward)